Performances

 Venue: United Reformed Church

-Gerard Lin is an international award-winning conductor, who has worked with many choirs, including the BBC Singers.
-He holds an MMus from the RAM and also from the Yong Siew Toh Conservatory in Singapore.
+Gerard Lim is an international award-winning conductor, who has worked with many choirs, including the BBC Singers.
+He holds an MMus from the Royal Academy of Music and also from the Yong Siew Toh Conservatory in Singapore.

 Prior to moving to the UK, Gerard was for nine years director of music for a church choir and conducted several masses for the Archdiocese of Singapore.
 He is also co-founder of Chroma, a Singapore collective of singers presenting thematic choral programmes.